illegal-instruction-co/hilink-dhcp-dns-tool/README.md

-# Router DNS Setter (HiLink-compatible)
+# Router DHCP/DNS Auto-Fixer (HiLink)

-A minimalist helper script that reproduces the exact XML request used by certain HiLink-based router web interfaces to set DNS values.
-Some models expose a DNS configuration screen that *appears* functional but silently refuses to save any changes.
+Some Huawei HiLink routers (notably the B525s-23a) have a charming habit:
+they pretend to save your DNS settings and then quietly wipe everything on the next reboot.

-While setting up a home DNS resolver on a Raspberry Pi, this behavior made configuration impossible through the UI.
+While setting up a Pi-hole resolver at home, this behavior made the UI completely unusable.
-After inspecting the browser traffic, it became clear that the backend API fully accepted the request — the UI simply wasn’t submitting it correctly.
+After looking at the browser traffic, it turned out the backend API *does* accept proper DNS and DHCP configuration — the WebUI simply never sends the correct request.

-This tool provides a clean and reliable way to trigger the same request manually, without modifying firmware or using unsupported methods.
+This project fills that gap.

+It logs in, sends the correct XML payload, and keeps re-applying it in case the router resets it again.

 ---

-## What this project **does**
+## What this project does

-- Extracts the CSRF token from the existing router UI
+- Retrieves a valid CSRF token from the router’s WebUI
+- Authenticates using the official HiLink login flow
-- Builds the same XML payload the UI is supposed to send
+- Builds the same XML DHCP/DNS payload the WebUI is supposed to send
-- Sends the request with the same headers the UI uses
+- Submits the configuration using the router’s documented endpoints
-- Applies DNS changes immediately when authenticated

-The script interacts only with documented/visible API endpoints.
-There is no exploit or bypass involved.
+- Optionally runs as a systemd service to auto-repair DNS after every reboot

+This is **not** a hack or exploit.
+It is simply automating a request the router already expects.

 ---

-## What this project **does *not*** do
+## What this project does *not* do

-- X No authentication bypass
+- No authentication bypass
-- X No CSRF bypass
+- No CSRF bypass
-- X No firmware patching or unlocking
+- No firmware patching
+- No unlocking or privilege escalation
-- X No hidden API usage
+- No hidden or private API usage
-- X No reverse-engineering of protected components
+- No reverse-engineering of protected components

-It simply exposes a working request that the UI itself already relies on.
+It only calls endpoints that are already visible in any standard HiLink installation.

 ---

 ## Why this exists

-During a home-lab setup, the router’s built-in DNS page refused to accept custom DNS values — even though the backend endpoint itself worked perfectly.
-Capturing the traffic and sending the same request manually solved the problem instantly.

-This repository documents that behavior so others in similar situations can fix their setups without guesswork.
+Certain HiLink firmware builds display a DNS configuration screen that looks perfectly functional,
+yet ignore or discard the values silently.
+Others hide the DNS fields entirely.

+Meanwhile, the backend API accepts well-formed XML with no objection.

+By reproducing the request manually — and later automating it — the router finally behaves as expected.

+If your DNS keeps resetting itself, this tool saves you from reconfiguring it by hand every time the router reboots.

 ---

-## Disclaimer
+## Legal and safety notes

-Use this only on hardware you own and have authorized access to.
+Use this only on hardware you own and have permission to configure.
-The author is not responsible for misconfiguration or improper use.
+This tool does not exploit, unlock, or tamper with the device — it only automates supported API calls.
+Incorrect DHCP settings can disrupt your network, so review all values before applying them.

+---

+## Summary

+If your HiLink router loves to “forget” its DNS settings, this tool politely reminds it — repeatedly.
+No rooting, no flashing, no drama.